Health system overview

-Australian Institute of Health and Welfare (2020) Health system overview., AIHW, Australian Government, accessed 19 January 2022
+Australian Institute of Health and Welfare (2022) Health system overview, AIHW, Australian Government, accessed 06 December 2023.

 Every day, millions of Australians come into contact with the health system.
 It may be through health promotion and disease prevention programs such as school-based vaccinations; an appointment with a general practitioner (GP); a visit to the pharmacist to pick up a prescription; or a more complex interaction, such as being admitted to hospital for surgery.
 A key role of the health system is to respond to these individual needs by providing safe, effective, accessible and appropriate treatment and other services.

 Australia’s health system is a complex mix of service providers and other health professionals from a range of organisations – from Australian and state and territory governments and the non-government sector.
 Collectively, they work to meet the physical and mental health care needs of Australians.

 The complex structure of Australia’s health system is reflected in its funding arrangements.
 The health system is funded by Australian and state and territory governments as well as non-government funders such as private health insurers and individuals.
 See Health expenditure for more information.